cheremin/scalarization/README.md

 side going though all `BuilderType.values()`, size side going through [0, 1, 4, 128],
 and `-XX:FreqInlineSize` going through [325, 500]: `2 * 4 * 2 = 16` runs in total.
-If you run your scenario with `ForkingMain`, it will append additional "dimension" to your parameters space: `-XX:+EliminateAllocations / -XX:-EliminateAllocations`.
-This is default "control" to verify is scalar replacement really in charge of cleaned allocations, so in this case it will be 32 runs in total
+If you run your scenario with `ForkingMain`, it will append additional "dimension" to your parameters space: `-XX:+EliminateAllocations / -XX:-EliminateAllocations` (this is default "control" to verify is scalar replacement really in charge of cleaned allocations), so in this case it will be 32 runs in total

 As you can see, most parameters are passed in scenario code with system properties, as this way you could read them into `public static final` fields, which, in turn,